turingschool/backend-curriculum-site/module3/projects/rails_engine.md

 At the end of this project, write a reflection on what you learned and implemented.
 This will help you review your own code and gain practice explaining/talking through the code and the process/decisions that were made along the way.
 Include code snippets from the project in your explanations.

 We reccommend writing your blog on Medium, but if you have a blog site that you already use that is okay too.
-However, it must be publically accessible and the link should be submitted to your instructors via Direct Message.
+However, it must be publically accessible and the link should be submitted with your repo.

 Here are some questions to think about as you write your post: